-Mr. Benjamin E. Factor is currently in his eleventh year of teaching and fourth year as Director of Bands at Lancaster High School where he directs Symphonic Band, Freshman Band, and the Band of Gold.
+Mr. Benjamin E. Factor is currently in his sixteenth year of teaching and ninth year as Director of Bands at Lancaster High School where he directs Symphonic Band, Concert Band, Freshman Band, Swinging Gales, Pep Band, and the Band of Gold.
 He also assists with the Sixth, Seventh, and Eighth grade bands at both General Sherman and Thomas Ewing Junior High Schools.
-All bands under his direction have been rated Superior at both the local and state levels.
-This includes the first state Superior for the top concert band in over 20 years, and the first ever for the second concert band.
+All bands under his direction have been rated Superior at both the local and state levels, including the school’s first state Superior for the top concert band in over 20 years, and the first ever for the second concert band.

 A native of Grove City, Ohio, he began his instrumental music instruction under the direction of Nancy Youse, Patrick Lewis, and George Edge.

 Mr. Factor attended The Ohio State University graduating magna cum laude with a bachelor’s degree in Music Education in 2007.
 While at Ohio State, he performed with the Marching Band, Wind Symphony, Symphonic Band, Symphony Orchestra, and Trombone Choir, served as low brass instructor with the Dublin Jerome Marching Band, and taught private lessons throughout the Columbus area.
 Mr. Factor completed his student teaching experience in the Gahanna-Jefferson Schools with Jeff Shellhammer and Rob Cebriak.